 Directors’ Remuneration and Share Option Schemes

-The Company’s Non-Executive Directors (other than José Antonio Merino) have received a one-off award of Performance Rights under the Company’s Performance Rights Plan which entitles the holder to one ordinary share on vesting.
+The Company’s Non-Executive Directors have received a one-off award of Performance Rights under the Company’s Performance Rights Plan which entitles the holder to one ordinary share on vesting.
 The award of Performance Rights to the Non-Executive Directors was approved by shareholders at the 2018 Annual General Meeting.
 The Performance Rights are not subject to any performance criteria.
 Given the small quantum of Performance Rights awarded to each Non-Executive Director, the Board is of the view that these Performance Rights do not affect the independent judgement of the independent Non-Executive Directors.